-How Spay and Neuter Surgery Benefits Pets in Columbus, OH
+How Spay and Neuter Surgery Benefits Pets in Upper Arlington, OH

 Schedule your puppy's or kitten's first visit with us at 6-8 weeks of age, so we can discuss the best timing for surgery!

 What Are the Benefits of Surgery?

 Spay and neuter surgery offers both health and behavioral benefits to our cats and dogs, including:

 - No more heat cycles for spayed cats and dogs

 - Reduced inclination to roam to find a mate for neutered dogs and cats